goldsmith323/rhino_gh_mcp/MCP/README.md

 Once configured, you can use these commands in Claude Desktop:
 - "Get Rhino information"
 - "Draw a line from 0,0,0 to 10,10,5"
+- "Generate a Pratt truss from 0,0,0 to 20,0,0 with depth 3 and 6 divisions"
 - "List Grasshopper sliders"
 - "Set Width slider to 25"